Nabagata/interview-prep/README.md

 There are lot of differences, some of the major differences are:

--   Java has automatic garbage collection whereas C++ has destructors
-    > , which are automatically invoked when the object is destroyed.
+-   Java has automatic garbage collection whereas C++ has destructors, which are automatically invoked when the object is destroyed.

--   Java does not support pointers, templates, unions, operator
-    > overloading, structures etc.
+-   Java does not support pointers, templates, unions, operator overloading, structures etc.

--   C++ has no in built support for threads, whereas in Java there is a
-    > Thread class that you inherit to create a new thread
+-   C++ has no in built support for threads, whereas in Java there is a Thread class that you inherit to create a new thread

 -   No goto in JAVA

--   C++ support multiple inheritance, method overloading and operator
-    > overloading but JAVA only has method overloading.
+-   C++ support multiple inheritance, method overloading and operator overloading but JAVA only has method overloading.

--   Java is *interpreted *and hence platform independent whereas C++
-    > isn’t.
-At compilation time, Java Source code converts into
-    > JVM *byte code*.
-The interpreter executes this bytecode at run
-    > time and gives output.
-C++ run and compile using compiler which
-    > converts source code into machine level language.
+-   Java is *interpreted* and hence platform independent whereas C++ isn’t.
+At compilation time, Java Source code converts into JVM *byte code*.
+The interpreter executes this bytecode at run time and gives output.
+C++ run and compile using compiler which converts source code into machine level language.

 ###